All Episodes

 And isn't it fascinating?

-It's also a greater calling, and it's also a business with constitutional authority and importance and so forth.
+It's also a greater calling and it's also a business with constitutional authority and importance and so forth.

 The people in it take it so seriously.

-They are so full of themselves that the Very people you would think the papers published for are held in contempt more often than not.
+They are so full of themselves that the very people you would think the papers published for are held in contempt more often than not.

-It's what the comics are for.
+That's what the comics are for.

-And that's what uh that's what the classified are for.
+And that's what the classifieds are for.

-And it's not just newspapers, it's the same kind of thing at MSNBC.
+It's the same kind of thing at MSNBC.

 It's the same thing happening at CNN.